michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 # MAPS: Metabolome Annotation Propagation and Synthesis
 ## Data File Explanations and Pipeline Documentation

-This repository contains the outputs and documentation for the **MAPS** metabolomics data processing pipeline[cite: 1, 19]. [cite_start]MAPS is an automated pipeline designed for processed untargeted metabolomics data[cite: 1, 19].
+This repository contains the outputs and documentation for the **MAPS** metabolomics data processing pipeline.
+MAPS is an automated pipeline designed for processed untargeted metabolomics data.

 ---

 ## 1. Main Output Files

 ### final-annotation-df.csv
-[cite_start]The primary output containing a comprehensive list of annotations for all chemical features [cite: 4, 34-1].
+The primary output containing a comprehensive list of annotations for all chemical features.

 | Column | Description |
 | :--- | :--- |